Who We Are?

-Manufacturers Nearly every major aircraft and engine manufacturer – including Boeing, Bombardier, Embraer and Rolls-Royce – are part of the Aircraft Fleet Recycling Association.
+Manufacturers Nearly every major aircraft manufacturer – including Boeing and Embraer – are part of the Aircraft Fleet Recycling Association.
 These industry leaders have shown their commitment to end-of-life issues by joining and/or getting accredited by AFRA.

 Leasing & Finance AFRA represents aircraft financers and lessors who are working to integrate end-of-life values into their asset valuations.
 AFRA attends the ISTAT Americas Conference every year to discuss the value of aircraft when they reach retirement.

 Air Centers Air Centers are becoming an increasingly important business model for aircraft recycling.
 By clustering dismantling, recycling and scrap services in one location, air centers can provide space and services for a full recycling solution.

 Research & Development AFRA offers complimentary membership to research institutions developing innovative techniques and business practices for end-of-life aircraft management.
 From the founding of AFRA, we have maintained a close relationship with research institutions that are focusing on new technologies for aircraft recycling.